 Editor’s note: Only potential DC specific aspects are covered here.
 Other Stage 2 L1 related aspects are described in TS 36.300 and TS 38.300.

+5.X Support for Single Uplink Operation in EN-DC

+For EN-DC band combinations with severe inter-modulation (IMD) issues for uplink, UE may indicate request to utilize only Single Uplink Operation (SUO), wherein UE would only transmit with a single uplink at a time.
+The uplink activity pattern for the SUO is decided by MN but SN may request to change it.

 Annex B: LTE RRC changes for Single Uplink Operation

 The following TP is proposed to TS36.331.